Tonekabon

-Tonekabon (تنكابن) (Note: Also romanized as Tonekābon; formerly known as Shahsavar (شَهسَوار), also romanized as Shahsavār and Shahsawār) is a city in the Central District of Tonekabon County, Mazandaran province, Iran, serving as capital of both the county and the district.
+Shahsavar/Tonekabon (شٚهسٚوآٚر/تٚنکاٚبٚن) (Note: Also romanized as Tonekābon; formerly known as Shahsavar (شَهسَوار), also romanized as Shahsavār and Shahsawār) is a Gilak city in the Central District of Tonekabon County, Mazandaran province, Iran, serving as capital of both its county and its district.

 Etymology

 Toneka was a large and fortress-like city with a fence and a hard and strong surface in the west of Ruyan district.
-Shortly after the destruction of Toneka Castle, a lower city was built from the ruins of the old city, and it was called Toneka Bon (تنکابن).
-This name was extended to all the lands that formed the local rulers.
+After the partial destruction of Shahsava/Toneka Castle due to its old age, a small city was turned into the main city of its area, built from the ruins of the old city, keeping its original names of Shahsavar/Tonekabon (شهسوآر/تنکآبن).
+This name was extended to all the lands that formed the areas of the local rulers.

 History

-The territory of Tonekabon was originally part of Mazandaran.
+The territory of Shahsavar/Tonekabon was originally part of Gilan & Daylamestan.
 Numerous evidences discovered in various parts of the region, indicate that it was a flourishing city in the past.
-The ancient Tonekabon came under the realm of the Ruyan territory, also called Rostamdar.
-The Padusbanan held the power of this vicinity till the reign of Abbas the Great.
-Thereafter, until the beginning of the Qajar era and the reign of Agha Mohammad Khan Qajar, the city was known as Feiz.
+The ancient Shahsavar/Tonekabon experienced the Padusbanan helding the power of it vicinity till the reign of Abbas the First.

-During the Pahlavi era, the city was renamed Shahsavar.
-After the 1979 Iranian revolution the name was returned to its original historic one, Tonekabon.
-Most present-day people of the city still use the Shahsavar name.
+During the Pahlavi era, the city was renamed to its original name of Shahsavar.
+After the 1979 Iranian revolution the name was returned to its second oldest name Tonekabon.
+Almost all of the present-day people of the city still use the Shahsavar name.

 Demographics

 Language

-The languages of Tonekabon are Mazandarani and Gilaki.
+The language of Tonekabon is 86% Gilaki, the rest is a mixture of other languages such as Mazani, Kurdi, Luri, & even Baluchi.